svanderburg/php-sblayout/README.md

 you can also change it to take some cookie values containing a username and password that gets verified against something that is stored in a database.

-By adding an object that is in instance of our custom class to a subpage of the entry page, we can secure it.
+By adding an object that is in instance of our custom class to a sub page of the entry page, we can secure it.

 Implementing more complex dynamic layouts